 A Chapter 7 trustee is then assigned to the case, and he will hold a creditor’s meeting where the debtor will answer questions about their filed petition and schedules, and creditors have the opportunity to attend.
 The process following the date of filing takes approximately three months in California.
 Following the closing of the case, the debtor can begin rebuilding their lives and their credit scores.
 Our attorneys are happy to assist with your plan to rebuild your financial life.

-It is important to note that there are other alternatives to Chapter 7 bankruptcy if a person meets the eligibility requirements.
-Individuals may be able to file for Chapter 13 bankruptcy, which sets up a three-to-five-year repayment plan and can possibly allow the debtor to keep his or her home despite arrears on their home mortgage.
-An experienced bankruptcy lawyer will be able to go through your options and determine which type of bankruptcy filing best fits your needs.
+It is important to note that there are other alternatives to Chapter 7 bankruptcy if a person meets other eligibility requirements, or if they do not meet the more modest income and asset requirements for a Chapter 7 bankruptcy filing.
+Individuals may be able to file for Chapter 13 bankruptcy, which sets up a three-to-five-year repayment plan and can possibly allow the debtor to keep his or her home despite arrears on their home mortgage, among other benefits.
+Although our firm specializes in Chapter 7 cases, in some instances, a Chapter 13 filing may be a better option for you, and in that case, we will let you know the reasons why and do our best to give you an alternative course of action to reach the relief you need.

 Miranda, Magden & Miranda, LLP is a designated Debt Relief Agency.
 We help consumers file for relief under federal bankruptcy laws designed to protect people like you.